scrapy/scrapy/docs/intro/tutorial.rst

             with open(filename, 'wb') as f:
                 f.write(response.body)

 The :meth:`~scrapy.spiders.Spider.parse` method will be called to handle each of the requests for those URLs, even though we haven't explicitely told Scrapy to do so.
-This happens because :meth:`~scrapy.spiders.Spider.parse` is Scrapy's default callback method that is called for any request that have been generated with no callback explicitely assigned to handle it.
+This happens because :meth:`~scrapy.spiders.Spider.parse` is Scrapy's default callback method, which is called for requests without an explicitely assigned callback.

 Extracting data